 We had a day in Florence on the front end, and two on the back end of our Italy road trip.
 Just to make sure we gave ourselves some buffer time for our return flight.
 All told, we spent 3 days there and felt comfortable with that.
 I’ll break down my sightseeing favorites for you.
 Only the favorites, not everything.
 Everything would be a whole book.

-- Why visit: It’s the third-largest cathedral in the world and, for someone who’s seen a bagillion cathedrals, it’s pretty impressive.
+- Why visit: It’s the third-largest cathedral in the world, one of thee most famous landmarks in Italy, and, for someone who’s seen a bagillion cathedrals, it’s pretty impressive.
 Both in scale and in beauty.
 (It’s also green and pink.
 Like… whut.)

 - We usually refer to the Cathedral di Santa Maria del Fiore as “The Duomo.”
 But the cathedral and the dome and the baptistry and the bell tower are all separate pieces.
 And they’re all treated a little separately—separate entrance times and some require tickets, some don’t.

 - The cathedral opens at 10, and the dome—if you want to climb it—opens at 8:30.
 It’s 463 stairs.

 - The cathedral is free, but the dome requires reservations.
 Note: There is no ticket office at the dome.

 - You can purchase a ticket to see everything for 18€ (plus a 2€ pre-sale if you book online).
 I would recommend doing it online, ahead of time, and going first thing in the morning because the line is insane.

 - You can opt for a private guide with skip-the-line tickets for a premium.
 People say it’s worth every penny.
 Check below with the bus info.